 - Take extra precautions with certain medications.
 Be on the lookout for heat-related problems if you take medications that can affect your body's ability to stay hydrated and dissipate heat.

 - Be cautious if you're at increased risk.
-If you take medications or have a physical condition that increases your risk of heat-related problems, avoid the heat and act quickly if you notice symptoms of overheating.
-If you participate in a strenuous sporting event or activity in hot weather, make sure there are medical services at the event in case a heat emergency arises.
+If you take medications or have a condition that increases your risk of heat-related problems, avoid the heat and act quickly if you notice symptoms of overheating.
+If you participate in a strenuous sporting event or activity in hot weather, make sure there are medical services available in case of a heat emergency.